eirenmc/SSP-Proj-v002/README.md

 This application does the following:

-	- It can ulpoad images to a folder called uploads
+	- It can upload images to a folder called uploads in the public directory
-	-
-	-
-	-
-	-
+	- It is responsive for mobile and tablets
+	- It can display the fields entered in the 'New Project' page
+	- It stores all the information in a Mongo DB
+	- It has secure login and also without correct login credential you can't access any editing page related to the portfolio builder
+	- User login is custom, a user must create an account if they want to edit the portfolio